 A prop (short for proposition) bet involves betting on an occurrence or non-occurrence in an NFL game.
 Prop bets are very specific and usually lead to some high payouts.
 An example of a prop bet would be betting on a certain team to score first, which team will score the most touchdowns, who will be up at halftime and so on.
 There are a lot of different prop bets for the Super Bowl, usually more so than any other game in the season.
 Super Bowl prop bets allow bettors to expand their action outside of the standard point spread betting format.

-Who Is Favored To Win Super Bowl LII?
+Who Is Favored To Win Super Bowl LIII?

-Oddsmakers currently have the New England Patriots, the defending champions, at +325 odds of winning the Super Bowl.
+Oddsmakers currently have the New England Patriots, at +600 odds of winning the Super Bowl.
 With the season being so far away, these odds will likely change.

 How Much Is Bet On The Super Bowl Each Year?